You have no items in your shopping cart.

 Scalability and security are always top concerns in the network industry.
 With the Nexus series, the scalability and security concern is easily managed.
 By using the Cisco Nexus Dashboard, enterprises can configure, analyze, and operate from a single dashboard across the public cloud and DC environments.

 Cisco Catalyst switches are another leading choice for data center infrastructure.
-The ease of management and ability to operate in both the L2 and L3 layer makes it even more compatible with enterprise-grade data centers.
+The ease of management and ability to operate in both the L2 and L3 layers make them even more compatible with enterprise-grade data centers.
 Unlike the Cisco Nexus series, the Catalyst series switches cost less while delivering robust performance and scalability.

 Cisco claims the Catalyst switches can be used in networks and layers of any size.
 In-house DC, private cloud, or an enterprise DC environment, the Catalyst series fits all.